 - Open cabinets with water pipe access to let warm air circulate.

 - Shrink your living space, especially if you lose grid heating.
 Close off unused or poorly-insulated rooms.

-- Avoid lighting candles to reduce fire risk.
+- If you need to light a candle, make sure that is secure in a container.
 Candle-related fires happen the most in December, January, and November in that order.

 - Keep shovels accessible.